Warnasena Rasaputra: Biography

 On 15 February 1979, Rasaputram became the seventh governor of the Central Bank of Sri Lanka, a position that he held for almost nine years.
 He assisted in guiding the country from a closed economy to an open market orientation.
 He also promoted the decentralisation of the Central Bank, setting up regional branches in Matara, Anuradhapura and Matale, and was also instrumental in establishing the Regional Development Banks.
 It was during his tenure that he changed his name to Rasaputra.

-In November 1988 he resigned from his post as governor and was appointed as the Sri Lankan ambassador to France.
-He subsequently served as high commissioner to Malaysia and the permanent representative to the UN offices in Geneva and Vienna and also ambassador to the Vatican.
+In November 1988 he resigned from his post as governor and was appointed the Sri Lankan ambassador to France.
+He subsequently served as Sri Lanka high commissioner to Malaysia and the permanent representative to the UN offices in Geneva and Vienna and also ambassador to the Vatican.
 His last posting was as ambassador to the United States.
 He resigned from this position in 2001 due to serious heart condition.

 Personal life

 Rasaputra married Jayanthi Sriya, with whom he had one child, Jaliya Gajaba.
 Following Jayanthi's death he remarried Seetha Gopalan on 28 October 1977.